Ganners/gossip/README.md

 ubiquitous although it hasn't gained much ground as the core microservice transport protocol The literature on this is fairly ubiquitous although it hasn't gained much ground as the core microservice transport protocol.

+For testing I've built a couple of programs in the example folder.
+To start simply launch them in order in a couple of terminals.

+> go run example/server1.go

+> go run example/server2.go

+Server 2 makes login requests to server 1, server 1 writes responses to these.
+Both servers maintain a view of their world (excluding themselves).
+I've made the node list pretty print so it can be easily visualised.